-Beetroot 'cylindrical' Medbury Gardens has been added to your order
+Beetroot 'cylindrical' Medbury Gardens quantity is limited to 0.0 units

 Details An heirloom parsnip that dates back to the 1800's,the selection work thats carried out with this variety involves growing it for one full season before been dug up and only choosing the longest widest roots,these are then replanted to allow for flowering and seed production.
 Botanical name Pastinaca sativaPrice per packet $3.00Packet contents approx 200